aandrew-me/ytDownloader/README.md

 ```
 npm start
 ```
-To build for Linux (It will create packages as specified in package.json)
+To build for Linux (It will create packages as specified in package.json).
+The builds are stored in **release** folder.
 ```
 npm run linux
 ```